cuervoshi/nwc-discord-bot/readme.md

 A Discord bot that allows users to connect Lightning Network wallets through Nostr Wallet Connect (NWC) and send/receive satoshis.
 If you don't have a Lightning account, the bot automatically creates one associated with your Discord user using AlbyHub as the backend.

-**Fee Structure:** The bot charges 1 sat or 0.5% commission on all transfers made with accounts created by the bot.
+**Fee Structure:** The bot charges a configurable commission (default: 0.5%) on all transfers made with accounts created by the bot.
+This can be adjusted in the configuration.

 ## Setup